Superman

 Advertising

 Streaming is hard.
 That seems like a misnomer, given that practically every movie you could ever want to watch is now a few clicks away.
 But that’s the issue: knowing precisely what’s out there, and where to find it, can become overwhelming.
-Here, we’re doing the hard work for you, by cutting through the clutter and getting straight to the best movies available to watch right now – not just at home, but in theaters as well.
+Here, we’re doing the hard work for you, by cutting through the clutter and getting straight to the best movies available to watch right now and in the near future – not just at home, but in theaters as well.
 We will update this guide regularly, so you can always find something to watch.
 Here’s the latest and greatest available right now.

 What to Watch Now: New Movie Releases